keycloak/katacoda-scenarios/keycloak/configure-keycloak/step2.md

-Now we need to create a realm role, on the left menu click on `Roles`, this will bring you to a list of existing roles.
+Now we need to create a realm role.

-On the upper right of the table you should see a button `Add Role`, click it.
+On the left menu, click on `Roles`.
+You see a list of roles.
+On the upper right of the table, look for `Add Role` and click that button.

-Give the Role a name, for instance `user` and save it, congratulations you have added a new Role to your Realm !
+Give the role a name, such as `user`, and save it.
+Congratulations!
+You have added a new role to your realm!